-Procedure #19: The analyst should also consider: 1) reviewing the insurer’s A&H insurance plan descriptions and/or policy forms to better understand the types of plans offered and the specific policy features and benefits; and 2) contacting the policy forms section of the insurance department and inquiring as to whether the insurer has filed any new and unusual A&H policy forms during the past year.
+Consider: 1) reviewing the insurer’s A&H insurance plan descriptions and/or policy forms to better understand the types of plans offered and the specific policy features and benefits; and 2) contacting the policy forms section of the insurance department and inquiring as to whether the insurer has filed any new and unusual A&H policy forms during the past year.

 The analyst might also consider requesting that the field examination staff request a valuation listing of A&H reserves by policy and testing a sample of policies to determine that the reserve factors were appropriate and that the reserves were correctly computed.
 If the adequacy of claim liabilities is a concern, the analyst might want to request information from the insurer regarding claims paid after year-end that were incurred prior to year-end, in order to test the reasonableness of the year-end claim liabilities established by the insurer.

+Qualitative and Additional Review Considerations

+Assess information on policy benefits offered that may indicate the impact of type of A&H business on reserving assumptions and methodologies.

+Review the Notes to Financial Statements, MD&A, or other correspondence with the insurer and note whether the insurer initiated any internal changes that could impact the reserve estimates.

+Through the analyst’s quarterly interdepartmental communication with the policy forms department, inquire as to whether the insurer has filed any new and unusual A&H policy forms during the past year.

+If concerns are noted about the types of policies, review the insurer’s A&H insurance plan descriptions and/or policy forms to better understand the types of plans offered and the specific features and benefits.

+If concerns are noted about reserving for A&H, consider a target examination of reserves, request that the field examination staff request a valuation listing of A&H policy reserves by policy and test a sample of policies to determine that the reserve factors used were appropriate and that the reserves were correctly computed.